awsdocs/aws-amplify-console-user-guide/doc_source/running-tests.md

 ## Add tests to your existing Amplify app<a name="add-tests-to-your-existing-amplify-app"></a>

 You can use the test step to run any test commands at build time\.
-For E2E tests, the Amplify Console offers a deeper integration with Cypress that allows you to generate a UI report for your tests\.
+For E2E tests, Amplify Hosting offers a deeper integration with Cypress that allows you to generate a UI report for your tests\.
 To add Cypress tests to an existing app, update your amplify\.yml build settings with the following values\.

 ```
 test: